Unlocking Identity Context with Risk-Based Access Control

 What is Risk-Based Access Control?

-1. Assess the Identity Context: Gather all relevant details about the identity.
+1. Assess the Identity Context: We grab all the relevant details about who's asking for access.

-2. Evaluate Risk Level: Determine if the access request is low, medium, or high risk based on the context.
+2. Evaluate Risk Level: Based on that context, we decide if it’s low, medium, or high risk.

 Steps in Implementing Risk-Based Access Control

-1. Define Policies: Create rules that dictate how identity context affects access.
+1. Define Policies: You gotta set up the rules that say how identity context affects who gets access.

-4. Adjust Policies: Regularly update your access policies based on new threats and data.
+4. Adjust Policies: Keep your access rules updated as new threats pop up and you learn more.

 Comparison: Traditional Access Control vs. Risk-Based Access Control